micser/musicco/README.md

 # Changelog

 ## v3.2.2 (in development)
+* Load album art when queing musinc instead of when playing it
 * Upgraded fancytree to latest release
 * Added visible icons to trigger Player Panel shortcuts
 * Improved annotated lyrics styling